Monday, December 14, 2020

 When the kids are getting ready for bed in their adorable matching red and green plaid pajamas, Jack discovers a set of books titled "The Christmas Chronicles."
 Mrs. Claus offers to read them a bedtime story.
 She starts with the first one which is called "The Origin of Santa Claus."
 Even Santa Claus has an origin story!
 Here we get a lot of exposition that will tell us that back in the day, WAY back in the day of 312 AD, he was "a local hero and his legend spread" to the Forest Elves.
 We learn that elves are "an ancient species of very magical and wild creatures."
 It gets super dark, but never really explored when we are told that they "were hunted for their magical powers" and were "captured by humans to the brink of extinction."
 Yikes!
 Anyway, the story goes on to say that the elves knew about a man who would be "King of the Elves" and "lead them to safety."
 This, of course, was Santa Claus.
 As we are told by Mrs Claus, "He led the elves on a mystical journey to an unknown land, where Christmas would truly endure."
 In the story, there is one particular elf who comments how much he hates humans.
 His name is Belsnickel and he is the elf who turned into a human; yes, the very same one who needed Kate (and Jack) as bait to get to Santa.
 Why is an elf who hates human now a human, you ask?
 Well, luckily, we're about to get some backstory on Belsnickel!
 He was "a precocious and brilliant elf" who was taught the "art of magical potion-making" by Mrs. Claus and "the art of invention" by Santa.
 Mrs. Claus makes a comment how she and Santa loved him "very, very much", but don't they love all their elves the same?
 I would assume the elves are almost like children to them.
 Why does Belsnick get special treatment?
 As we're going to soon find out, Belsnickers was a little sh*t.
 By the time he became a teen, (elves can become teens?
 I kinda assumed they were all kind of one age), things started to change: "The spirit of Christmas had grown around the world.
 Santa had less time for Belsnickel.
 He became resentful of Santa and more rebellious."
 Yep, see, there's no way Santa could have ever had children - if an ELF, who WORKS for Santa becomes resentful of him, can you imagine how his own child would feel?

-The Elves live by the Elves' Code which stands for Ego, Lying, Viciousness, Envy, Selfishness.
+The Elves live by the ELVES' Code which stands for Ego, Lying, Viciousness, Envy, Selfishness.
 I'm guessing this is a list of things that elves strive NOT to be!
 As Mrs. Claus tells the kids, "If an elf commits every single one of those, they become cursed."
 Well, guess who broke all five?
 I'll give you zero guesses because you don't need any.

 We get a few examples of what a little sh*t weasel Belsnot has turned into.
 He places a whoppee cushion on a chair in a room with a handful of other elves and when one unexpected elf sits on it, he makes a big scene, pointing and laughing at the elf, who is clearly embarrassed and humiliated.
-And it's not like a, "Haha, Flouflou farted" ribbing in a friendly kind of way, no, he is maliciously laughing and mocking at him.
+And it's not like a "Haha, Flouflou farted" ribbing in a friendly kind of way, no, he is maliciously laughing at and mocking him.
 F**k you, Belsneeze.
 We see him tip over a gum ball machine outside one of the 300,000 stores, so when one elf comes out of that store, he slips on the gum balls and drops his packages.
 While elves seem to have a high threshold for physical pain (they go through a lot in this movie, but always seem to be fine in the end), this elf could have seriously injured himself.
 Again, f**k you, Belsnoopy.
 The only actually funny prank he pulls is when he puts his image on cans of "Rik Cola", when they are usually reserved for images of Santa.
-(Much like the holiday Coke cans...hey, remember those commercials?
+(Much like the holiday Coke cans...hey, remember those commercials?)

 When Santa asks him what he's doing, he replies, "I build all the best toys around here.
 It's about time I get some of the credit."
 Now he says this in English, and not in Elvish.
 While we sometimes hear the elves maybe say a few words in English, mostly they are talking in their native language, so is speaking quite fluently in English a sign of his intelligence?
 Also, if he hates humans so much, why is he speaking one of their languages?
 The last thing he does that sends him over the edge is when he commits vandalism by spray painting his name on the side of Santa's sleigh.
 When Santa asks him why he would do that, he replies, "Because you care more about children all over the world than you care about me."
 I mean, Santa can easily just get rid of the paint with a little bit of magic, so Belsnivel's acting out here is pretty weak and lame.
 Also, shut the f*ck up, Belsnoodle, like seriously.
 In case you can't tell, I really don't feel sorry for Belsnitch.
 He's a whiny-ass elf who needs constant attention and praise and can't stand not getting any of the glory when I'm sure the other 999,999 elves (remember, one million elves live in Santa's Village!) are just as accomplished at making toys as he is and they're actually decent elves who don't cause mischief and mayhem.
 I'd be like, "Bye, Belsnipper, don't let the door hit you on the way out".
 Well, after breaking the Elves' Code, "he transformed into the thing he despised the most, a human."
 To quote Nelson from The Simpsons, "HA, HA!"
 Belsnoozy is so ashamed of his new form that he runs away and never returns...until now.
 While Mrs. Claus is reading the kids a bedtime story, we see Belsnorkel looking things over in a sly way and says, "In a few hours, this entire village will be nothing but a distance memory."
 Geeze, he really hates Santa, doesn't he?